Tiny-Earth/DemoSite/site/src/index.md

 - Explain how the tenets work together to promote STEM learning and diversity in STEM
 - Apply the tenets to your own teaching and course(s)

-For module-specific objectives, refer to the learning objectives embedded in each module.
+Refer to the learning objectives embedded in each module for more specificity.

 ### How long will it take?

 We estimate each module will take approximately one hour to complete.
 This includes time to reflect on your teaching, consider new approaches, and build or re-work small pieces of your course in the workbook.
-We have curated resources to make your time in the modules efficient and worthwhile.
+We have made the modules efficient and worthwhile.

 However, the extent to which you work on each component and the degree of completion is entirely up to you and will affect the amount of time you spend.